iCliniq Logo

 • Disinfectant solutions are known to contain alcohol.
 There are reports of people consuming alcoholic disinfectants, as it is readily available.
 Refrain from such actions.

-• Avoid smoking as it has a huge effect on the lungs.
-If you cannot do it on your own, contact support groups and tobacco cessation clinics and with their help, get out of this deadly habit.
+• Avoid smoking, as it has a huge effect on the lungs.
+If one cannot do it on their own, contact support groups and tobacco cessation clinics and, with their help, get out of this deadly habit.

-If you need any assistance regarding this, call a doctor online.
+If one needs any assistance regarding this, call a doctor online.

 Frequently Asked Questions